-And if they don’t know the answer to one of you question you can say.
+And if they don’t know the answer to one of your questions you can say.
 I can appreciate that, I know you don’t know the answer, but if you did know what would you probably say”.

-Tony Robbins says some salespeople strategy to go through gatekeepers is to bully them into compliance.
-I have seen the “bully technique” in action and experienced it first hand.
-Definitely not the best way to go.
+Tony Robbins says some salespeople’s strategy to go through gatekeepers is to bully them into compliance.
+I have seen the “bully technique” in action and experienced it firsthand.
+Definitely, not the best way to go.